 I Love Free Concerts is a New York-centric website that you should be following on their Twitter account because every day you will be alerted on what to do for free in New York, I mean what else do you need?
 What other reason do I need to give you to get a Twitter account if you don’t already have on?
 Just asking.

 Nycgo.com is New York’s official website, if you don’t get to see another magazine or website this is where you need to go.
 This is where you are first alerted for Broadway Week, Restaurant Week, Off-Broadway Week and all the yearly parades.
 It’s changed very often and links you to the city’s main website NYC.gov which includes the government administration branch.

 If you are a theatergoer and want to see a Broadway or off-Broadway show, it can be

-Honorable mention goes to some other apps as well those would be Instagram because everyone should have this app to take and share all the beauty of this way too picturesque city, and the new up and coming app for IOS and desktop are Bobbypin where you share where you’ve been on your personally made maps. from anywhere around the world, it’s like being a travel guide and your followers can trace your path.
+Honorable mention goes to some other apps as well those would be Instagram because everyone should have this app to take and share all the beauty of this way too picturesque city, and the new up and coming website is The Skint for free and cheap New York for the broke New Yorker.

 Do you know of any apps that you find indispensable in your city?
 You can leave your favorites in the comments below.
 Maybe I’ll find new favorites from your suggestions?